-In 2021 at least one contributory factor was recorded in 99.8% of reported accidents where a police officer attended the scene (2,291.
-A total of 4,961 factors were recorded, resulting in an average of 1.7 factors per accident.
+In 2022 at least one contributory factor was recorded in 99.9% of reported collisions where a police officer attended the scene (3,395).
+A total of 5,821 factors were recorded, resulting in an average of 1.7 factors per collision.

-Around 86% (4,253) of all factors listed related to vehicles (and their drivers/rider) and the road environment.
-Around 10% (488) related to pedestrians who were casualties.
-Relatively few related to uninjured pedestrians (29 or 0.6%).
+Around 85% (4,921) of all factors listed related to vehicles (and their drivers/rider) and the road environment.
+Around 13% (730) related to pedestrians who were casualties.
+Relatively few related to uninjured pedestrians (33 or 0.6%).

-Table T presents a ranking of all 77 factors by the frequency of reporting in 2021.
-(Note that figures differ from earlier tables as repeats of factors within the same accident are counted).
+Table T presents a ranking of all 77 factors by the frequency of reporting in 2022.
+(Note that figures differ from earlier tables as repeats of factors within the same collision are counted).
 It is apparent that some CFs are not used often - many were used fewer than 100 times.

-Note that data relating to all reported CFs were used to produce Tables O to T. In cases where the same CF applies to more than one vehicle in the same accident, it is counted once for each of them.
-These tables therefore differ from Tables M & N (which exclude repeats of the same CF within an accident).
+Note that data relating to all reported CFs were used to produce Tables O to T. In cases where the same CF applies to more than one vehicle in the same collision, it is counted once for each of them.
+These tables therefore differ from Tables M & N (which exclude repeats of the same CF within an collision).

-Possible vs.Very likely
+Possible vs. Very likely

-Reporting officers record whether it was thought very likely or just possible that a factor contributed to the occurrence of the accident.
+Reporting officers record whether it was thought very likely or just possible that a factor contributed to the occurrence of the collision.
 Table T also shows how often each CF was described as very likely, and how often as possible.

-Overall, just over three quarters of CFs (75%) were described as very likely, but the percentage varied markedly between different CFs.
-Excluding those used fewer than 100 times, the following were described as very likely on at least 75% of occasions on which they were used:
+Overall, just under three quarters of CFs (74%) were described as very likely, but the percentage varied markedly between different CFs.
+Excluding those used fewer than 100 times, the following were described as very likely on at least 72% of occasions on which they were used:

-- Pedestrian failed to look properly (89%) - Disobeyed Give Way or Stop sign or marking (88%) - Loss of control (87%) - Impaired by alcohol (D/R) (86%) - (driver/rider) failed to look properly (83%) - Poor turn or manoeuvre (79%) - (driver/rider) Careless / reckless /in a hurry (75%) - (driver/rider) Failed to judge other persons path/speed (75%)
+- Disobeyed Give Way or Stop sign or marking (89%) - Pedestrian failed to look properly (85%) - Impaired by alcohol (D/R) (84%) - Loss of control (82%) - (driver/rider) failed to look properly (79%) - Poor turn or manoeuvre (77%) - (driver/rider) Careless / reckless /in a hurry (76%) - Pedestrian careless / reckless /in a hurry (75%) - Slippery road (due to weather) (72%) - Failed to judge other person's path/speed (driver/rider) (72%)

-and the following were described as very likely between 62 and 72 of the occasions on which they were used:
+and the following were described as very likely between 60 and 68 of the occasions on which they were used:

-- Exceeding speed limit (72%)
+- Travelling too fast for the conditions (68%)

-- Travelling too fast for the conditions (69%)
+- Exceeding speed limit (68%)

-- Slippery road (due to weather) (67%)
+- Following too close (65%)

-- Following too close (62%)
+- Dazzling sun (60%)